Fostering

 ITC has identified the EHS risk management framework as one of the integral steps towards building a robust safety management system.
 This framework consists of a set of processes for continual risk identification, assessment, and mitigation with the active participation of the workforce.
 Digitisation of EHS Management processes has now given additional thrust to their effective implementation.
 Several national awards and certifications acknowledge ITC's commitment and efforts towards providing a safe and healthy workplace to all.

-• ITC;s Approach
+• ITC's Approach

 towards Achieving